 Try and find as many of the following as possible when you wish to cite an electronic source, especially a web page or other source that may not provide an easy citation.

 Webpages and online documents use a similar citation format to print sources.
-You do need to include the URL at the end of the entry.
 If a document, describe the format at the end of the title.

 If no author is listed, start with the title.
 Use (n.d.) if no date of publication is listed.